Raiders use fast start, interception return to beat Colts

 - He built a beautiful cabin in one of Seattle's biggest homeless encampments.
 Now the city says he has to move.
 VIEW

-- How Adrian Colbert went from being angry at the Seahawks to happily becoming one of them
+The Raiders (2-2) entered Sunday desperately hoping to change course.
+They had produced just two scoring drives in their previous 18 possessions, and lost two straight by 18 or more points.
+With a trip to London looming, a bye week and two more road games on the schedule before returning home, Oakland knew what it needed to do.

+Carr delivered on a day he was 21 of 31 with 189 yards and two TDs.

 He threw an 18-yard TD pass to Foster Moreau on the game’s opening drive.
-On the Raiders’ next offensive play, Trevor Davis took the pitch on a jet sweep around the left side and sprinted 60 yards for a touchdown to make it 14-0 less than seven minutes into the game.
+On the Raiders’ next offensive play, receiver Trevor Davis scooted around the left side and sprinted 60 yards for a touchdown to make it 14-0 less than seven minutes into the game.

-Justin Houston’s fumble recovery on the Raiders’ next possession set up a 5-yard TD pass from Jacoby Brissett to Jack Doyle.

-Carr answered with a 19-yard TD pass to Tyrell Williams in a stark contrast to the team that stated the game with only two scores on the last 18 possessions.
+After the Colts (2-2) converted a botched handoff into a 5-yard touchdown pass, Carr went back to work and connected with Tyrell Williams on a 19-yard TD pass for a 21-7 lead.

+But what coach Jon Gruden liked most was Oakland’s second-half start — a 16-play drive that consumed 9:12 and ended with a short field goal to give the Raiders a 24-10 lead.

+“We couldn’t have gotten off to a worse start than we did today,” Colts coach Frank Reich said.
+“We were three-and-out and they were scoring touchdowns.”

-Brissett threw a 48-yard TD pass to Eric Ebron with 1:10 to play, but the Colts didn’t get the ball back.
+Still, the Colts had chances.
+Brissett’s a 4-yard TD pass to Chester Rogers with 5:27 to go got the Colts within 24-17.
+Even after Harris’ interception , Brissett again made it a one-score game with a 48-yard TD pass to Eric Ebron with 1:10 remaining.

-Carr was 21 of 31 for 189 yards, two TDs and no interceptions.
-Davis ran twice for 74 yards and Josh Jacobs had 17 carries for 79 yards.

-Brissett finished 24 of 46 with 265 yards, three TDs and one interception.
-Pascal had four receptions for 72 yards.
+Brissett was 24 of 46 with 265 yards, three TDs and one interception.

+“We had a lot of long drives, a lot of sustained drives,” Carr said.
+“It happens when everyone is doing their assignment and on the same page.”

 BURFICT EJECTED

-Raiders linebacker Vontaze Burfict was ejected early in the second quarter following a replay review.

-Burfict was called for unnecessary roughness on a helmet-to-helmet collision with tight end Doyle, who had made a 5-yard catch on third-and-4.
-He jogged to the tunnel even before referee Scott Novak announced the disqualification to the crowd.
+Raiders linebacker Vontaze Burfict was ejected early in the second quarter after being called for unnecessary roughness on a helmet-to-helmet collision with tight end Jack Doyle.
+Even before referee Scott Novak announced to the crowd what a replay review determined, Burfict was jogging into the locker room.

 It’s not the first time Burfict has run afoul of league rules.
 He had 11 fines and suspensions in seven seasons with Cincinnati before joining the Raiders.